loyjoy/welcome/help/bots/processes/subprocesses/pro_campaign.md

-## ProCampaign transaction
+## ProCampaign

-Use this for any data exchange with ProCampaign.
+Integrate ProCampaign into your process.